Zika Threat Is Worse Than Initially Thought, Health Authorities Say

 Stemming the Tide

-New York City announced on April 18 that it plans to invest $21 million over the next three years in Zika testing and prevention, an information campaign, mosquito control and surveillance programs, and testing services for pregnant women.
+New York City announced on April 18 that it plans to invest USD 21 million over the next three years in Zika testing and prevention, an information campaign, mosquito surveillance programs, and testing services for pregnant women.
 Additionally, the city will double the number of mosquito traps and hire new inspectors, exterminators, and lab analysts.

 Additionally there has been an increase in testing at-risk patients, such as women who are pregnant and symptomatic.
 The CDC recommends that all pregnant women who have traveled to places with Zika outbreaks get tested.
 Doctors are also increasingly on the lookout for birth defects and neurologic diseases of fetuses in symptomatic mothers.

 What You Can Do Right Now